Student & Resident Resources

 Oncology Student Interest Group (OSIG) Program

+ASCO is committed to supporting the next generation of cancer care providers through the Oncology Student Interest Group (OSIG) program.
 An Oncology Student Interest Group is an organized group of medical students and/or residents who share a common interest in the field of oncology and meet regularly to learn more about cancer, patient care, and pursuing a career in oncology.
-ASCO supports interest groups by providing access to career development resources, mentoring opportunities, as well as supplemental group activity/event funds through its Oncology Student Interest Group (OSIG) program.
+ASCO’s goals are to connect interest groups from across the country and to provide resources to physicians-in-training who are interested in oncology.
+OSIG program benefits include:

 MyConnection Member Community